reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 Great!!

-This will take a while to run.
-During this time, we are going to gather results and evaluate the purged version of your species Hicanu assembly.
+## This will take a while to run.
+During this time...

+You are going to gather the results and evaluate the purged version of your species Hicanu assembly.
 We don't have time to run Purge_dups here, but the most important thing is to learn how to interpret the results after purge_dups is done.
 So, João and I have generated for you the purged results, the merqury and the BUSCO results.

 1-) First thing you need to do is to symlink the purged assemblies and calculate the general statistics for the primary and haplotigs files.
 Let's create a new directory to save the purged results and create the symlinks there: